R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Results

-From the nucleosynthesis calculations, we notice that the net thermal energy generation rate and neutrino luminosity are sustained until $\sim1.6$\,s and plunge when the mass fraction of free neutron vanishes (see Figure~\ref{fig:extrapolated energy per time} for the evolution of relevant quantities of the mass element in the 30th percentile in mass coordinates as an example).
-The temperature of the ejecta remains high, and the expansion is continuously powered by the nuclear reactions until the free neutrons are exhausted and the production of neutron-rich nuclei with short $\beta$-decay half-lives is terminated.
-An electromagnetic peak near soft-gamma ray lasting for a few seconds in total is expected accordingly assuming black body emission.
-Likewise, the neutrino emission should last for a few seconds and diminishes rapidly following the termination of r-process.
+In the model L-40-50, we evaluate the cumulative energy source terms contributed by $\beta$-decays, thermonuclear reactions, spontaneous fission, and neutrino emissions through $\beta$-decay of nuclei versus time (see Figure~\ref{fig:network energy for L-40-50}).
+It is found that $\beta$-decay is the dominating thermal energy source throughout the simulation, while the thermonuclear reactions and spontaneous fission of nuclei are rather insignificant.
+From the nucleosynthesis calculations, we notice that the net thermal energy generation rate and neutrino luminosity are sustained until $\sim1.4$\,s and plunge when the mass fraction of free neutron vanishes (see Figure~\ref{fig:extrapolated energy per time} for the evolution of relevant quantities of the mass element in the 30th percentile in mass coordinate as an example).
+The temperature of the ejecta remains high, and the expansion is continuously powered by the nuclear reactions until the free neutrons are exhausted, and the production of neutron-rich nuclei with short $\beta$-decay half-lives is terminated.
+An electromagnetic peak near soft gamma-ray lasting for a few seconds in total is expected accordingly, assuming blackbody emission.
+Likewise, the neutrino emission should last for a few seconds and diminish rapidly following the termination of $r$-process.

-The hydrodynamic evolution of the models LMNS-45 and LMNS-40 are very similar to that of LMNS-50.
-Also, the neutrino luminosities of the three models are similar in general.
-These results are insensitive to the variation in fission fragment asymmetry parameter $\gamma$ discussed in Section~\ref{sec:nuclear reaction network}.
-We have also set the initial mass removal ratio $\Delta S$ to be other values in between 0.36 and 0.40.
-With an even lower $\Delta S$, the explosion is postponed and the pulsating phase extends substantially.
-It takes a very long time to do the simulation with even lower $\Delta S$.
-After that, the star explodes in a similar way as illustrated in Figure~\ref{fig:hydrodynamic}.